How the Solar Hot Tub Kit Works

 The solar kit can be added to any hot tub, but it’s good to know how it works and what to expect.

-Some people may want to install more collectors and turn their backup electricity off.
-Using the system like this works well for sunset soaks, as the system is typically at it’s hottest at the end of the day, cools overnight, and heats again the next day.
-This will also work for people who are off grid or don’t have their hot tub hooked up to a conventional heat source.
-But, of course, you are at the whim of the weather at this point.
+Some people who are either off-grid or want to run their spa completely from solar, will need to install two or more collectors depending on the size of their hot tub, the local climate, etc. Using the system like this works well for sunset soaks, as the system is typically at it’s hottest at the end of the day, cools overnight, and heats again the next day.
+Using the solar hot tub kit like this means, of course, that you will only have a hot tub on sunny days.

 Mounting Options

 The preferred mounting option is to mount the collector(s) at a 30-45 degree tilt adjacent to, but just above the hot tub.
-This allows the hot tub water to drain back into the tub when the pump turns off.
+We’ll refer to this as the “drain back option,” as this allows the hot tub water to drain back into the tub when the pump turns off.
 The collector can be mounted on a platform specifically built for this purpose, a pergola type structure, or even a nearby roof.
-If the top of the collector is more than 9 feet above the water line, you will need a second pump mounted in series to increase the head height.
+If the top of the collector is more than 6 feet above pump, you will either need a more powerful pump, or you might want to consider a “closed-loop” system, mentioned below.
 Mounting the collector above the hot tub and allowing it to drain back provides freeze protection at night.
-This option also allows for overheat protection of the hot tub.
-This can be achieved by using our solar controller to power the pump and only turning the pump on when the tub falls below your set point temperature.
-This adds unnecessary complexity to most installations, but may be right for some applications.
+This drain back feature can also provide overheat protection when paired with a differential controller.

 Sizing